devBuzzy/Server-Plugins/ZeroCraft/README.md

 ----

 1. You stole the plugin!
 Theif!
 A: No, I did not.
 I made the plugin.
 You can even ask CommonSense_64.
-The source code in here is entirely my code I have made for the ZeroCraft server, which I now avoid all I can.
+The source code in here is entirely my code I have made for the ZeroCraft server.
 Basically, for me, this is a "**** you, Zero".

 2. Why did you do this?
 A: http://puu.sh/cyoIU.png - key in point these lines.